flowkey/plg-coding-tasks/server/README.md

 ## Linting

 This repo contains a basic linting setup using [eslint](https://eslint.org/) and [prettier](https://prettier.io/).
-You can setup your editor to show (and auto-fix on save) linting errors, e.g. using the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+You can setup your editor to show linting errors (and/or auto-fix on save).
+E.g. using the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 You can also run: